-Results showing trend estimates from meta-analysis on GAM seasonal estimates provided different conclusions than those from either OLS regression through seasonal averages from raw data (Figure 7 row 1) or OLS regression through GAM estimates without uncertainty propagation (Figure 7 row 2).
-Figure 7a shows trend estimates for station 36 for January to July averages from 1991 to 2000.
+Results showing trend estimates from meta-analysis on GAM seasonal averages provided different conclusions than those from either OLS regression through seasonal averages from raw data (Figure 7 row 1) or OLS regression through GAM seasonal averages without uncertainty propagation (Figure 7 row 2).
+Figure 7a shows trend estimates for station 30 for January to June averages from 2000 to 2010.
 Only the meta-analysis regression results show a trend in this example (based on p<0.05).
 The OLS regression on observed estimates (top plot) and OLS regression on GAM estimates (middle plot) did not identify trends.
-Figure 7b shows trend estimates for the same station for July to December averages from 2000 to 2010.
-Unlike the first example, only the top figure shows a trend, whereas the bottom two plots do not show trends.
+Figure 7b shows trend estimates at station 34 for July to December averages from 1991 to 2000.
+Unlike the first example, only the middle figure shows a trend, whereas the top and bottom plots do not show trends.
 In both cases, only the meta-analysis results give reliable conclusions because of full propagation of uncertainty across methods.
 Even in cases where the p-value threshold is not of interest, the confidence intervals from the alternative methods will be inaccurate.

 Applying the same comparison to all stations showed that different trend analysis methods provided conflicting information on the magnitude and significance of the seasonal chl-a changes in each decade (Figure 8).
 In many cases, the slope estimates were similar in magnitude, with some exceptions at the more southern stations where the OLS estimates suggested a larger trend than the meta-analysis methods.
 More importantly, differences in the magnitude of the confidence intervals between the OLS models applied to the GAM averages and the meta-analyses were also observed, reflecting the ability of the latter to more accurately assess significance of trends by accounting for uncertainty in the average estimates.